My-Name-Is-Nabil/Would-you-Rather-React-Redux/README.md

 ## Action creators

-In the directory /src/actions resides the files responsible for action creation, these are the functions responsible for creating an action to dispatch.
+In the directory /src/actions reside the files responsible for action creation, these are the functions responsible for creating an action to dispatch.

 ## Reducers